Constantinos-Mavrommatis/Gene-Annotation-And-Database-Creation-Pipeline/README.md

 ## Citing

-If you use this work, please cite via `CITATION.cff` (GitHub auto-detects this).
+If you use this work, please cite via `CITATION.cff` .

 ## License